-If the touchscreen displays this yellow brake indicator at any time, a brake booster fault is detected.
-Apply steady pressure and keep the brakes firm to bring the vehicle to a stop when safe to do so.
-Hydraulic Boost Compensation will be active (see Hydraulic Boost Compensation on page 68).
+The touchscreen displays this yellow brake indicator if a brake booster fault is detected.
+Apply steady pressure and keep the brakes firm to stop the vehicle when safety permits.
+Hydraulic Boost Compensation will be active (see Hydraulic Boost Compensation on page 62).